 Your provider may tell you to take a higher dose of over-the-counter medication.
 You may also need a prescription anti-inflammatory medication.

 Pain - hip

 Huddleston JI, Goodman SB.
 Hip and knee pain.
 In: Firestein GS, Budd RC, Harris ED Jr, et al, eds.
 Kelley's Textbook of Rheumatology.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 42.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 48.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept. of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.